Pulled Apart - Part IV: Talking to myself, using memory mapped files for communication

-One of the special features of Pull is the ability to have deal with special protocol handlers for podcasts, for example if you click the iTunes Podcast link (itpc://) or Zune Podcast (zune://) then it should add the podcast to Pull.
-The way it works in Windows is you register an executable with a protocol.
-Then when a user clicks a link with a protocol it launches the associated executable passing the URL as the arguments.
-It will launch a new instance of the executable even if an instance of that executable is already running.
+One of the special features of Pull is the ability to handle special protocol handlers for podcasts—for example, if you click the iTunes Podcast link (itpc://) or Zune Podcast (zune://), it should add the podcast to Pull.
+In Windows, this works by registering an executable with a protocol.
+When a user clicks such a link, it launches the associated executable and passes the URL as an argument.
+However, it will launch a new instance of the executable even if another instance is already running.

 1. Check if an application is already running.

-2. If there is an application running, tell the existing application to process the new feed.
+2. If an instance is running, instruct the existing one to process the new feed.

 string mutexName = Regex.Replace(Application.ExecutablePath, @"\W*", string.Empty);